About the Lead-based Paint Program

 Lead was a component of most paints prior to the ban on lead-based paint in 1978.
 As it deteriorates with age, or when it is disturbed such as in remodeling and repair projects, lead paint can generate paint fragments, chips, and dust.
 These particles are ingested or inhaled by small children with very dangerous health consequences.
 The elimination of the lead paint sources in homes and child care facilities prevents lead poisoning from occurring and greatly reduces the chance a child will be exposed to this preventable environmental hazard.

-Effective January 1, 2010, the Indiana State Department of Health (ISDH) has taken responsibility to implement and enforce the state and federal regulations concerning lead-based paint.
+Effective Jan.
+1, 2010, the Indiana Department of Health (IDOH) took responsibility to implement and enforce the state and federal regulations concerning lead-based paint.
 The regulations are designed to eliminate environmental hazards by ensuring that trained lead professionals are available to conduct the safe and effective elimination of the primary sources of lead poisoning.
 The regulations are available at:

 For more detailed information on lead-based paint programs administered by the ILHHP click on the following links: